jamiekt/jstark/README.md

 |   Richmond|             983|               976|           1015|             1006|
 +-----------+----------------+------------------+---------------+-----------------+
 ```

 *Some customers shop more than once hence CustomerCount is lower than BasketCount.*

-At this point you may wonder what other features are available other than BasketCount & CustomerCount
+So far we have encountered BasketCount & CustomerCount.
+Many other features are available
+and it is easy to get a list of them:

 ```python
 pprint({c.metadata["name-stem"] for c in df.schema})
 ```

 ```shell
 {'ApproxBasketCount',
  'ApproxCustomerCount',